 At Mary Immaculate School, Religious Education is the foundation of all we do and as such, is an essential part of the formation of the whole person.
-With Jesus at its centre, Religious Education connects the ordinary to the spiritual by supporting our students to interpret our world within the context of Gospel Values.
+With Jesus at its centre, our Religious Education program supports our students to interpret our world within the context of Gospel Values.
 It develops individual relationships with God by enhancing the students’ understanding through scripture, liturgy, prayer, tradition and life, and enacting our faith through social justice initiatives.

 Learning in Religious Education